Walkfit Platinum helps to alleviate foot, knee, hip, and back pain!

 WalkFit Platinum insoles indeed dramatically prevent and reduce foot pain.

 Orthotics are designed to restore your natural foot function.
-Walk Fit, cause weight to be more evenly distributed over the foot, taking the pressure off sore spots, as they provide shock absorption, which minimizes the effects of walking, running and standing.
-WalkFit Platinum orthotics are designed by physicians.
+Walk Fit, cause weight to be more evenly distributed over the foot, taking the pressure off sore spots, as they provide shock absorption, which minimizes the effects of walking, running, and standing.
+Physicians design WalkFit Platinum orthotics.

 Come in sizes for both men and women.